 Contact: FAS Public Affairs, (202) 720-7115

-WASHINGTON, July 9, 2018 – Five U.S. Department of Agriculture (USDA) Foreign Agricultural Service (FAS) employees were sworn in as Foreign Service officers today during a ceremony at USDA headquarters in Washington.
+WASHINGTON, July 7, 2017 – Nine employees of the U.S. Department of Agriculture (USDA) Foreign Agricultural Service (FAS) were sworn in as Foreign Service officers today during a ceremony at USDA headquarters in Washington.
 The new officers will begin their Foreign Service careers serving as agricultural attachés at U.S. embassies and diplomatic missions across the globe.

 USDA is an equal opportunity provider, employer, and lender.